architecture-first/boa-showcase/README.md

 Note: At this time, it may take 1-2 minutes for the Actors to register the first time.
 Wait 2 minutes then go to the browser and location http://localhost:30020.

+**Alternative**: if deploying to a server, you can create a custom script to compile java, build images and deploy via Kustomize.

 ## Using the showcase retail application